Author Les Parrot tells the following story that inspired me about self-control recently:

 So if you are buying tomato seeds, there will be a picture of the tomato plant with plenty of tomatoes.

-If you lack self-control, then one of the reasons is because you don’t have a clear enough picture of what self-control looks like in your life.
-It is a vague concept in your mind with no connection to reality.
+If you lack self-control, then one of the reasons is because you don’t have a clear enough picture of what self-control looks like in your daily life.
+It is a vague concept in your mind with no connection to reality!

-The way to resolve this is to think about situations that test your self-control and write down a picture of how self-control fully grown looks like in that situation.
-What thoughts would you think?
+The way to resolve this is to think about situations that test your self-control in your daily life.
+Write down a picture of how self-control fully grown looks like in that situation.

 If you ever get discouraged by how slow you think your self-control is growing, then take a look at the picture on your “seed packet.”